Mcmicc3/linked-blog-starter-md/CSUSB/Summer 2024/Comm 3305/Midterm Notes.md

 • Digital media are NOT inherently participatory

+Digital media offers the ability to find participatory cultures and communities.
+Just because you are on digital media, it does not mean that you are engaging with participatory culture.
+Participatory culture is only present if its characteristics and values are present

 • Participatory cultures may or may NOT be oppositional or resistant to the dominant culture/ideology

+Communities may or may not utilize the use of participatory culture to exhibit their resistance upon certain views.

+Ex.
+Harry Potter Alliance mobilized their online community to advocate for change in the exploitative conditions of the workspace that created chocolate frogs

+Ex.
+Reddit page, ‘NatureIs*uckingLit’, is simply a community that discusses and talks about cool things in nature without talking about exploitation of companies like oil companies.
+This is not oppositional to dominant ideologies

 • Participatory culture did NOT originate with digital media (what pre-Internet examples of participatory culture were discussed?)

+We are wrong to assume that cultures that occur or are interesting within digital media are utterly new or unprecedented.

+Ex.
+Subcultures such as the punks and hippies can be understood as participatory cultures if they meet the characteristics.
+These c communities existed long before the internet

 • New media companies are now capitalizing directly on people’s participation

+New media conglomerates have figured out how to make money off of participatory culture.
+It’s a point of caution, in terms of not looking at  participatory culture always in a utopian perspective.

 • Participatory culture can have NEGATIVE or HARMFUL effects (what two examples were discussed?)

+Ex.
+Pro Ana or Thinsperation websites may meet the parameters of participatory culture, but can clearly be harmful to society, such as young women.

+Ex.
+Conspiracy Theory Communities could lead to large scale distrust of institutions and government.
+It can even lead to offline violence, like amongst QAnon communities.

 • Online, people find ways of maintaining status/distinction

+The concept of status hierarchies do not go away just because we have digital cultures that are sometimes participatory.
+Online, people find different ways of maintaining status of distinction

 41. What is the potential connection between the perspective of participatory culture and technological determinism (specifically, utopian narratives)?

 42. Is the perspective of participatory culture empowering or disempowering with regard to users, and why?